Course Details

 Progress to Physiotherapy

-Many of our students use the BSc (Hons) Sports Therapy degree as an alternative entry pathway to becoming a Chartered Physiotherapist.
-Our BSc Sports Therapy degree provides students with supervised clinical practice hours and clinical research skills giving an excellent preparation for interview process when applying to an MSc in Physiotherapy.
+Many of our students use the BSc (Hons) in Sports Therapy as a pathway to becoming a Chartered Physiotherapist.
+This degree provides students with supervised clinical practice hours and clinical research skills giving an excellent preparation for the interview process when applying for an MSc in Physiotherapy.

-Alternatively, with the points ever increasing for undergraduate entry to physiotherapy, many Universities have opened graduate entry professional qualifications for students who have graduated with a level 8 BSc honours degree in Sports Therapy or other affiliated areas.
+Alternatively, with the Leaving Cert CAO points increasing for undergraduate entry to physiotherapy, many universities have opened graduate-entry professional qualifications for students who have graduated with a BSc (Hons) in Sports Therapy degree or other affiliated areas.

-We provide individual support to each student who is hoping to pursue graduate Physiotherapy Qualifications in preparing their applications and for interview to ensure students chances of success are optimized.
+We provide individual support to each student who is hoping to pursue graduate Physiotherapy qualifications in preparing their applications and for interviews to ensure students’ chances of success are optimised.
 Many of our graduates have pursued this path and you can read about their journey in our student success section.

 Why should I study this course?

-Gain employment through our strong network of connections
+• Gain employment through our strong network of connections and work experience opportunities.

 Who will recognise my qualification?